MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 * Soft-delete is only available on clusters running Engine V3.

-* Soft-delete is only supported for native Data Explorer tables and is not supported for external tables or materialized views.
+* Soft-delete is only supported for native tables and is not supported for external tables or materialized views.

 * Before running soft-delete, verify the predicate by running a query and checking that the results match the expected outcome.
 You can also run the command in `whatif` mode, that returns the number of records that are expected to be deleted.